About

 Grounded in humanistic and evolutionary approaches, The Rewilding Psychologist offers sessions that gently integrate the mind–body connection and prioritise nervous system regulation, choice, and empowerment.
 A particular focus is supporting women through significant life transitions—such as motherhood, perimenopause and menopause, burnout, identity shifts, and periods of change or uncertainty.

 Nature-based therapy in the local area offers an additional pathway for healing, supporting reconnection with the natural environment, strengthening self-awareness, and realigning with personal values and current life goals, alongside or in addition to, traditional room-based therapy.
+Walk-and-talk sessions follow evidence-informed frameworks (e.g., CBT, ACT, somatic regulation) and are selected based on clinical formulation and client suitability.

 Areas of Interest: